 Kanye Manganese Project Highlights:

-- Large land package containing several occurrences of high grade manganese mineralisation potentially suitable for the high value battery market
+- Land package containing several occurrences of high-grade manganese mineralisation potentially suitable for the high value battery market

 - Historic trenching results are reported to have yielded grab samples grading up to 74.2% manganese oxide ("MnO")